-National Law and National I Regulations Associated element Section 51(1)(b) Conditions on service approval (educational and developmental needs of children) 1.1.1 Section 168 Offence relating to required programs 1.1.1, 1.1.2 Regulation 73 Educational program 1.1.1 Regulation 74 Documenting of child assessments or evaluations for delivery of educational program 1.3.1 Regulation 75 Information about educational program to be kept available 1.3.3 Regulation 76 Information about educational program to be given to parents 1.3.3 Regulation 274A NSW Programs for children over preschool age 1.3.1 Regulation 289A NT Programs for children over preschool age 1.3.1 Regulation 298A Queensland Programs for children over preschool age 1.3.1
+National Law and National National Law and National Regulations Section 51(1)(b) Conditions on service approval (educational and developmental needs of children) 1.1.1 Section 168 Offence relating to required programs 1.1.1, 1.1.2 Regulation 73 Educational program 1.1.1 Regulation 74 Documenting of child assessments or evaluations for delivery of educational program 1.3.1 Regulation 75 Information about educational program to be kept available 1.3.3 Regulation 76 Information about educational program to be given to parents 1.3.3 Regulation 274A NSW Programs for children over preschool age 1.3.1 Regulation 289A NT Programs for children over preschool age 1.3.1 Regulation 298A Queensland Programs for children over preschool age 1.3.1

 - Our statement of philosophy consistently guides pedagogy and teaching decisions. - Learning intentions and thinking are guided by and directly linked to the Victorian Early Years Learning and Development Curriculum and pedagogical principles and practices are incorporated into program delivery to promote children's learning. - Families are involved in curriculum decision making.
 Parents provide information on children's interest at formal interviews at the beginning of the year.
 Families also fill background information at the start of the year.
 Educators encourage mid year interviews with summative assessments.
 Transition reports are completed for families and foundation educators. - Educators demonstrate flexibility in program delivery to incorporate children's ideas, cultures and interests to ensure that experiences are relevant and engaging. - Educators strive to provide inspiring learning environments that cater for each individual child.
 The kinder runs an indoor-outdoor program, that allows children to choose their own activity and move between indoor and outdoor spaces as they wish. - Educators monitor individual children's progress across five learning outcomes. - Educators and co-educators attend a staff planning day each year, which includes training on programming/planning and assessment, to ensure they maintain consistently high standards.
 Staff also attend other professional development opportunities throughout the year. - All educators strive to be practitioners of excellence.
-Educators engage in reflective practice individually and in monthly meetings to ensure enhanced learning outcomes for all children are a priority. - The kinder applied for the Early Childhood Language Program in 2018.
-The community decided on Italian being the language and the kinder employed a local Italian Teacher in 2019. - Specialist programs for koala and wombat group.
-Yoga, sports programs etc. - Online kindyhub has supported home learning for families during covid 19 lockdowns. - Each family has access to the kindyhub app for learning stories, photo's, reports and communication.
+Educators engage in reflective practice individually and in monthly meetings to ensure enhanced learning outcomes for all children are a priority and constantly reflect on the kinders QIP to ensure goals are set and maintained. - The kinder has an Italian program each week for the both 4 year old groups. - Specialist program for the Koala Group.
+Currently a music program. - Online kindyhub platform to support program, observations and notifications to families. - Each family has access to the kindyhub app for learning stories, photo's, reports and communication.
 Paper copies are made available for families that don't have access to the internet.

-Standard/elemen t Assessment and pla Assessment and planning cycle 1.3.1 Identified issue Educators recently worked together to discuss and change the planning cycle.
+Standard/element Assessment and pl ssessment and planning cycle 1.3.1 Identified issue Educators recently worked together to discuss and change the planning cycle.
 Change took place in July 2018.
 Kinder now has a new planning cycle.
 In response to critical reflection around sustainable practices we have moved to the online platform that all nominated members can access.
 The new app allows families to receive learning stories, reports and regular communication through the app.
 Families now access the children photo's through kindyhub.